The Governance of China: Reception

 In China, the release of the text was followed by the increased promotion and development of Xi Jinping Thought.

 Reviews of Governance of China have been mixed.
 It was positively received by Chinese media and officials and received measured praise from non-Chinese leaders.
 Cambodian Prime Minister Hun Sen urged Cambodians to buy the book while Prayut Chan-o-cha, Thai Prime Minister, asked his cabinet to study it.

 In Western media, it was received as a useful guide to better understanding Xi Jinping's leadership.
 Bethany Allen-Ebrahimian, writing in Foreign Policy, however, called it a "…mix of stilted Communist Party argot, pleasant-sounding generalizations, and 'Father Knows Best'-style advice to the world".

 It received limited praise in other areas of Western society, however, with Facebook CEO Mark Zuckerberg reportedly having read the book and ordering copies for his company's employees (though Zuckerberg's interest in the book has been interpreted as a vested interest—Facebook is blocked in China, and if the block were lifted the potential result would be a dramatic increase in Facebook's userbase).

 Although Chinese media have reported global circulation numbers for the book's volumes on the order of several million copies, Western media have reported very low sales numbers for the work in Western countries.
 A 2021 report published by Reuters, claimed that Amazon sided with the Publicity Department of the Chinese Communist Party and stopped allowing any customer reviews for the book on the Chinese version of the website, citing "two people familiar with the incident".
+In 2026, the Chinese embassy in Nepal expressed concern that copies of The Governance of China had been burned at Manmohan Technical University.